codecombat/codecombat/docs/PRODUCT_RULES.md

 - Future flashcards, quizzes and review activities must reuse the same reference records rather than copying card content into a second data source.
 - Refactoring storage or rendering must preserve the approved visual appearance, code markup, tooltip behavior and mission card order.
 - The mission 03 naming card explains that constants can receive meaningful romaji names without spaces, that English names are commonly used, and that `alwaysTrue` means “always true”.
+- A new-concept card must never be implemented only as ad-hoc mission HTML or an interface-only exception.
+It must be a record in the canonical concept-card database and be referenced by stable ID from its mission guide.
+- Every canonical concept card must be referenced by exactly one mission guide, and every mission-guide card ID must resolve to a card whose `missionId` matches that mission.

 ## Concept-card validation and memory

 - Every concept card starts face down until that card has been validated by the learner.
+- This face-down default applies to every card without exception, including `// はコメント（Comment）` and cards introduced by future missions.
 - The learner may reveal the unvalidated cards in any order.
 - Only one unvalidated card may remain previewed at a time.
 Revealing another card or clicking outside the cards hides the previous preview again.
 - A previewed card displays its complete canonical title, HTML explanation, code formatting and tooltips, plus a visible mini-quiz action.